Sugababes '25 Tour

-Sugababes '25 was the ninth concert tour by English girl group the Sugababes, with 16 shows scheduled in Europe throughout April and May 2025.
-The tour follows the group's four-date Australian tour which took place between December 2024 and January 2025.
+Sugababes '25 was the ninth concert tour by English girl group the Sugababes, with 16 shows taking place in Europe throughout April and May 2025.
+The tour followed the group's four-date Australian tour which took place between December 2024 and January 2025.
 The tour has been described by the group as "our biggest-ever UK and European tour".

 The tour commenced on 8 April 2025 in Leeds, England, and concluded on 2 May of the same year, in Milan, Italy.
-The opening shows garnered critical acclaim, and reviews from critics that praised the group for their vocal ability, energy and unity.
+The opening shows received generally positive reviews, with critics praising the group for their vocal ability, energy and unity.